alperyazar/comp.arch-notes/README.md

 SPDX-License-Identifier:CC-BY-SA-4.0

 This project is licensed under CC-BY-SA-4.0 if otherwise stated.
-Check `LICENSE.md` for further information.
+Check `LICENSE` for further information.